 For surveyors, one size doesn’t fit all.
-And while accurate measurements, detailed plans, complicated costs and nailed-on valuations are all part and parcel of the job, there’s a massive variation in what you survey, where you do it and who you do it for.
+And while accurate measurements, detailed plans, complex costings and nailed-on valuations are all part and parcel of the job, there’s a big variation in what you survey, where you do it and who you do it for.

 Just as well, then, that surveyors’ insurance isn’t anything like as complicated.
 It can cover you pretty much whatever your surveying speciality.
 And that applies whether your work involves buildings, land, construction projects, industrial plants, or something else entirely.

 One certainty for surveyors is that getting the numbers right matters.
 That’s because imprecise measurements and wonky angles can throw a project into crisis.
 Wide-of-the-mark valuations and vague costings can have a similarly disastrous effect.